Straightening & Anti-Frizz Smoothing Keratin hairsalon treatments differences.

 Spider’s web is classified as Keratin, although the protein production may have evolved independently of the process in vertebrates.
 In humans, Keratin is produced by cells deep-rooted in the epidermis.

 Following a continuous process, cells are pushed to the surface on the skin level, making space for new cells.
-Then they dry, harden, thicken, die, and then flakes are wiped off naturally.
+Then they dry, harden, thicken, and die, which flakes and is wiped off naturally.
 This hardening comes with keratin production.

 The hair bulb, made of similar cells, goes through the same process.
 The “old” cells migrate to the surface to make room for new ones.
-Therefore, hair is a “keratinised” group of cells, or better said… a body of dead cells.
+Therefore, hair is a “keratinised” group of cells or, better said… a body of dead cells.

-Keratin and its gifted fibre.
+Keratin and its gifted fibre

 An undisturbed and well-balanced keratine allows hair flakes to be evenly organised as a smooth surface, enabling light to reflect efficiently and giving hair its radiance aspect.
 On the other hand, when the flakes are disconnected, the hair will appear dull and tired.

-Thanks to its hydrophilic and endogenous properties (the Keratin of our own body), It is possible to use the keratin malleability to alter the hair’s shape for longer than a mere brushing can do.
+Thanks to its hydrophilic and endogenous properties (the Keratin of our own body), it is possible to use the Keratin’s malleability to alter the hair’s shape for longer than mere brushing can do.
 Perms, Uncurling, and straightening are the best examples.
-The process is quite “simple”: Flakes are open with an alkaline additive to access the Keratin and soak with it.
-The disulfide bonds, which “glue” the keratin fibres, are broken.
+The process is quite “simple”: Flakes are opened with an alkaline additive to access the Keratin and soak with it—the disulfide bonds, which “glue” the keratin fibres, are broken.
 As a result, hair no longer has a shape.
-One has “only” to set the desired shape, then “reconnect” back the disulfide bonds—Keratin cosmetics active ingredient, so that the Keratin entrapped in the fibres.
-The result is guaranteed!.
+One has “only” to set the desired shape, then “reconnect” back the disulfide bonds—Keratin cosmetics active ingredient, so that the Keratin is entrapped in the fibres.
+The result is guaranteed!

-Keratin cosmetic active ingredient.
+Keratin is a cosmetic active ingredient.

-Where Keratin does come from and when used in our cosmetics?
+Where does Keratin come from, and when used in our cosmetics?

 Animal Keratin